EugenMayer/docker-image-unbound/README.md

 ## Custom records

-Just mount `/etc/unbound/records.conf` with your own record config looking somewhat like this
+Just mount(create) `/etc/unbound/conf.d/01_records.conf` with your own record config looking somewhat like this

 ```
 local-data: "gateway.myself.com.
 A 192.168.1.1"